 We all need to escape everyday life once in a while.
 But sometimes you need to convince your family, friends, boss – or even yourself – that’s it’s really worth booking that flight.
-Here are eight reasons why you should start re-packing your suitcase or rucksack.
+Here are eight reasons why you should start re-packing your bags and planning your next trip.

 1. Travel is an excellent way to destress and unwind